ti-community-infra/rfcs/ active-rfcs/0001-issue-helper.md

 ```

 We will develop the form based on the above two templates, and all the above questions will be filled in as a field by the user or contributor in the page we develop.

+In addition, we need to support auto-completion and search for related issues that have been created when a user or contributor fills in the issue title.
+This feature will use [GitHub's search API](https://docs.github.com/en/rest/reference/search#search-issues-and-pull-requests).

 For specific page style implementations, we can refer to the following two examples: